mreza0100/mamzi.net.github.io/pages/index.md

 - Morality
 - Ethics and everything
   But if we want to actually write down all of it in a way that it makes logically sense to everyone, we need to define everything from the ground up.
-  What I'm talking about is a logically proof of life universe and how it works in a way that it makes sense to everything for everyone in a way that it's not personal, but it's logical.
+  What I'm talking about is a logically proof of life universe and how it works in a way that it makes sense to everything for everyone. **It's not personal, but it's logical.**

 <div style="text-align:center">